-Note 8 - (F) and (G) are used in the calculation of the AMIT cost base net amount - excess (decrease) or shortfall (increase) amount.
-See guidance note 16 for more information.
+Note 8: (F) and (G) are used in the calculation of the AMIT cost base net amount - excess (decrease) or shortfall (increase) amount.
+See guidance Note 16 for more information.

-Note 9 - Other non-attributable amounts are cash distributions and other entitlements from an AMIT that exceed the attribution amount, to the extent they are not already shown in other tables.
-For a non-AMIT, these broadly correspond to amounts that are categorised as, for example, tax deferred amounts (including returns of capital) and tax free amounts (other than those amounts that are included in net exempt income).
-As these amounts comprise cash distributions by the AMIT, they are reflected in the calculation of the AMIT cost base net amount - excess (decrease) or shortfall (increase) shown in table 5.
-It does not include Other capital gains distributions which are shown in table 2.
+Note 9: Other non-attributable amounts are cash distributions and other entitlements from an AMIT or attribution CCIV sub-fund trust that exceed the attribution amount, to the extent they are not already shown in other tables.
+For a non-AMIT, these broadly correspond to amounts that are categorised as, for example, tax deferred amounts (including returns of capital) and tax-free amounts (other than those amounts that are included in net exempt income).
+As these amounts comprise cash distributions by the AMIT or attribution CCIV sub-fund trust, they are reflected in the calculation of the AMIT or attribution CCIV sub-fund trust cost base net amount - excess (decrease) or shortfall (increase) shown in Table Part C - Other non-assessable amounts.
+It does not include Other capital gains distributions which are shown in table Part C - Capital gains.

-Note 10 - MIT withholding tax at a rate of 30% applies to fund payments that are attributable to NCMI.
+Note 10: MIT withholding tax at a rate of 30% applies to fund payments that are attributable to NCMI.

-Note 11 - Amounts withheld from NCMI or Excluded from NCMI are not shown here.
+Note 11: Amounts withheld from NCMI or Excluded from NCMI are not shown here.